York Factory Express, Carlton, Cumberland and Norway Houses

 I also stumbled on this Carlton House journal, which is very appropriate as this is written during the time that the York Factory Express was being created.
 You will find this by entering Carlton House Journal in the search bar at the top of this page.
 And as long as you are doing that, you can enter North Saskatchewan River, as well as Saskatchewan River, and see what I have to say about these two rivers and the various posts that once stretched along their banks.

-If you wish to order my book, “The York Factory Express,” you can do so through my publisher, here: http://ronsdalepress.com/york-factory-express-the/ Thank you!
+If you wish to purchase my book, “The York Factory Express,” you can do so by ordering it in Canadian bookstores, or through Amazon.
+For American booksellers, the book is now available through Ronsdale Press’s distributor in the United States, Independent Publishers Group.
+Thank you!

 The next leg of the journey has now been posted here: https://nancymargueriteanderson.com/ninth-leg/